jbearak/base-container/BUILD_METRICS_README.md

 Build Optimization Recommendations
-⚠️  Long build detected (>30 minutes for slowest stage) Consider optimizing the '...ell-crossref-plus-r' stage 💡 R packages can be cached to reduce build time - consider using multi-stage builds
+⚠️  Long build detected (>30 minutes for slowest stage) Consider optimizing the '...ell-crossref-plus-r' stage
-      with a dedicated R package layer that changes less frequently

 Build metrics analysis complete!
 ```